-Me: Okay, go ahead and slide your card.
+Me: OK, go ahead and slide your card.

-I already added the night and got the system ready to accept payment when I saw he was walking in.
+I already added the night and got the system ready to accept payment when I saw he was headed in.

-Guest: You know, all it’s gonna take is one person saying they got that virus here and they’ll quarantine the entire motel and you employees won’t be allowed to go home.
+Guest: You know, all it’s going to take is one person saying they got that virus here and they’ll quarantine the entire motel, and you employees won’t be allowed to go home.

 Me: That would suck.
 Do you want a receipt?

-Me: Well, I haven’t heard of anyone sick here so I doubt that’s gonna happen anytime soon.
-Do you want housekeping service today?
+Me: Well, I haven’t heard of anyone sick here, so I doubt that’s going to happen anytime soon.
+Do you want housekeeping service today?

 Doesn’t this guy get that I couldn’t care less about his theories?

 Guest: No, you guys should be worrying about catching this virus.
-It’s killing allot of people.
+It’s killing a lot of people.

 Me: We’re careful here.
-We’ll be okay.
+We’ll be OK.
 There’s still some coffee left if you want another cup before I pull it.